Shavian-info/interalia/README.md

 ## Extended Shavian letters

-The extended Shavian letters are either attested in Kingsley Read's work (the letters here called 'oeuvre', 'yeah', and 'loch' appear in the Shaw-Script journal), are derived from Quikscript ('loch', 'llan' and 'which') or are logically derived ('argh', for want of a better word in English).
+The extended Shavian letters are either attested in Kingsley Read's work on Shavian (the letters here called 'oeuvre', 'yeah', and 'loch' appear in the Shaw-Script journal), are derived from Quikscript ('llan' and 'which') or are logically derived ('argh', for want of a better word in English).

 They are not in Unicode so are a little tricky to produce.
 This requires using the 'Variation Selector 1' character in Unicode, U+FE00, as follows: